Patience-creator/Calculator/README.md

 # Calculator
-A little project where I made a calculator
+A small project where I made a calculator.
+With Javascript, HTML and CSS.